Marklogic-retired/marklogic-data-hub/_pages/tutorial/3x/load-products-as-is.md

 ![Trace View]({{site.baseurl}}/images/3x/load-products-as-is/trace-view.png)

-<i class="fa fa-hand-pointer-o"></i> Click one of the rows in the Traces table so see a detailed view of the trace.
+<i class="fa fa-hand-pointer-o"></i> Click one of the rows in the Traces table to see a detailed view of the trace.

 The trace detail view allows you to click each plugin in the flow to see the inputs and outputs.
 You can also see the **identifier** that was being processed as well as the time each plugin took to execute.